liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 ### Custom cells

-Any theme should define a custom cell view for each kind of field type.
+Any theme should define a cell view for each kind of field type.
 For instance, the `xib` file called `DDLFieldDateTableCell_default` will be used to render `Date` fields in the `Default` theme.

 However, you can customize how to show one specific field using the following filename: `DDLCustomFieldXXXTableCell_default` where `XXX` will be your field name.
 For instance, the GUI for text fields in the Default theme looks like you can see above (field "Are you a subscriber?).
 If you want a custom GUI, you needn't to create a whole theme.
 You just need to create a `xib` file called `DDLCustomFieldSubscriberNameTableCell_default` (considering the field's name is 'subscriberName') and the custom version will be rendered.
 Be careful to keep the same components and `IBOutlet` defined in the custom file.